 1: This video indicates that you can check for voltage drop with a Multi-meter!

 The test cabinet used for this test has a Danfoss BD50 12VDC compressor.
 This video shows how voltage can easily be read before and as the compressor starts / tries to start, so as to indicate if the power supply and/ or supply chain is adequate.

 Question being: Is the supply voltage dropping sufficiently to cause the Motor Driver Module to default into either low voltage or over current mode.

 A multi meter used this way will not determine if the Motor Driver Module (Black box on side of the compressor) is faulty or not, but it will indicate if there is the possibility of a bad power supply.
 (Battery or supply lines) Bad power supply or a defective battery is the most common cause of a compressor failure to run, yet so easy to check.

 To check voltage simply put the your Multi-meter to DC volts and the two test lead prongs onto where the DC power connects to the compressor.
-Usually the top two terminals on the Motor Driver Module.
+Usually the top two terminals on the Motor Driver Module, or on the 12VDC power input terminals on the top RHS of and Ozefridge unit.
+These are labelled 8 in the Ozefridge manual.

 Note: A high voltage reading with no load is irrelevant, it is what is available when the load is applied. (motor starting etc.,)